-We have computed the vacuum fluctuations and the renormalized stress--energy tensor of a massive scalar field in a conical spacetime, subject to a nontrivial boundary condition parametrized by $q$ at the apex, under the stability condition $M>q$.
-The existence of a discrete square--integrable mode enables a natural interpretation of this field as a covariant model of an extended particle detector.
+We have computed the vacuum fluctuations and the renormalized stress-energy tensor of a massive scalar field in a conical spacetime, subject to a nontrivial boundary condition parametrized by $q$ at the apex, under the stability condition $M>q$.
+The existence of a discrete square-integrable mode enables a natural interpretation of this field as a covariant model of an extended particle detector.
 The coupling of such a detector to a test field may be described by an interaction Lagrangian of the form

 where $\zeta(\mathsf{x})$ is a profile function and $|\lambda|\ll 1$.